goncalofm90/hansecom-frontend-challenge/hansecom-frontend-app/README.md

 6. Run: node ace db:seed
 7. Run: npm run dev

-The development server for the back end should be up and running.
-Do not make any changes here.
-Create a separate directory for the front end.
-If you try to access thes '/users' endpoint, you should see the seeded user provided.

 ### FRONTEND SETUP

 1. Setup the backend as instructed above.